UCLA Policy 136 : Reporting Child Abuse and Neglect

 UCLA Health Human Resources identifies all UCLA Health Employees and Officials as UCLA Mandated Reporters and will obtain the UCLA Health Mandated Reporter Acknowledgement Statement from their Employees and Officials.

 Both the completed Identification Form and Acknowledgement Statement will be maintained by the department in the Employee’s personnel file.

 B. Insurance and Risk Management (IRM)

-In coordination with Campus and UCLA Health Human Resources and the Academic Personnel Office, IRM will communicate the availability of training obligations for UCLA Mandated Reporters and other members of the University community.
+In coordination with Campus Human Resources, UCLA Health Human Resources, and the Academic Personnel Office, IRM will communicate the availability of training obligations for UCLA Mandated Reporters and other members of the University community.